IsCathal/Contextify/Readme.md

 Click on the extension icon in the toolbar to view a summary of the extension's features.

 ---

+### Rewriting Text in Modern Language

+Transform classic or complex text into clear, contemporary language with ease:

+1. Right-click on the selected text and choose **"Rewrite in Modern Language"** from the context menu to initiate the rewrite process.
+2. A modal popup will appear, displaying a loading icon while the extension processes your request using the Prompt API.
+3. Once the rewrite is complete, the modal will display the rewritten text alongside the original for comparison.
+4. Choose from the following actions:
+   - **Accept**: Replace the original text on the page with the rewritten version, which will be highlighted for easy identification.
+   - **Retry**: Reprocess the original text for a new rewrite.
+   - **Cancel**: Dismiss the modal without making changes.
+5. Accepted places a rewrite seamlessly integrate into the webpage, enhancing readability without disrupting the layout or originally of the text.

+---

 ## Files Overview